DrCytometer/AutoSpectral/README.md

 unmix.folder( sample.dir, no.af.spectra, asp, flow.control, method = "WLS" )
 ```

+## Installation and Runtime

+Installation via GitHub should take only a minute or so.
+It takes less
+than that on a Dell i7 core laptop.

+Occasionally, the help gets corrupted.
+Just re-install if that happens.
+If you know why this happens, let me know.

+Installation of `AutoSpectralRcpp` will take a couple of minutes because
+the code needs to compile.
+You will also first have to install Rtools to
+have a compiler, and that will take longer, probably 10 minutes or so.
+Upgrading the BLAS and LAPACK (see below) also takes several minutes if
+you’re taking the time to read the instructions carefully.

+Runtime will vary considerably depending on the size and quantity of
+files you’re processing.
+For the benchmark 42-colour Aurora data set
+using single-stained cell controls with plenty of data, the slow steps
+in the pre-processing pipeline are `define.flow.control()` and
+`clean.controls()`.
+For the same Aurora dataset on the aforementioned i7
+Windows laptop, I get: `define.flow.control()` v0.8.7: 12min sequential,
+9min parallel `define.flow.control()` v0.9.0: 4min sequential, 2min
+parallel `clean.controls()` v0.8.7: 11min sequential, not possible
+parallel `clean.controls()` v0.9.0: 11min sequential, 6.5min parallel,
+not fully optimized `get.spectral.variants()` v.0.8.7: 2min sequential,
+1min parallel `get.spectral.variants()` v.0.9.0: 65sec sequential, 32sec
+parallel

+Unmixing time depends on the following variable: - file size (number of
+cells/events, including debris) - number of detectors - number of
+fluorophores - unmixing algorithm.
+OLS and WLS are fast, per-cell AF
+extraction will be ~50x slower, per-cell fluorophore optimization will
+be 2-4x slower than per-cell AF when running the “fast” approximation
+using AutoSpectralRcpp, or about 20-50x slower when using the “slow”
+exact calculation, again using AutoSpectralRcpp.
+Using the “fast”
+approximation in pure R will likely be comparable to or slower than the
+“slow” method in C++.

+Benchmarks for “C3 Lung_GFP_003_Samples.fcs”, again on the 8-core
+laptop, using OpenBLAS and AutoSpectralRcpp, where applicable:
+`unmix.fcs()` WLS or OLS v0.8.7: 9sec `unmix.fcs()` WLS or OLS v0.9.0:
+9sec `unmix.fcs()` perCell AF extraction v0.8.7: 2min `unmix.fcs()`
+perCell AF extraction v0.9.0: 1min `unmix.fcs()` perCell fluorophore
+optimization “fast” v0.8.7: 9min `unmix.fcs()` perCell fluorophore
+optimization “fast” v0.9.0: 2min `unmix.fcs()` perCell fluorophore
+optimization “slow” v0.8.7: 62min `unmix.fcs()` perCell fluorophore
+optimization “slow” v0.9.0: 15min `unmix.folder()` WLS or OLS, 6 files,
+v0.8.7: 67sec sequential, interrupted parallel `unmix.folder()` WLS or
+OLS, 6 files, v0.9.0: 62sec sequential, 31sec parallel

+Still some work to be done.

 ## Go Faster

 R is not known for its speed.